 Find Out More

-As well as coming along to some of the events that the Discovering Dragonflies project is running, here are other ways to get involved and help dragonflies.
+As well as having come along to some of the events that the Discovering Dragonflies project ran, here are other ways to get involved and help dragonflies.

 How to attract dragonflies and damselflies

 Dragonflies are harmless to people and do not sting or bite.
 They keep the fly and mosquito population in check – eating their own body weight in bugs each half-hour!
 They also great to watch, and come out when it is sunny.
 So attracting these fascinating creatures is a win, win, win situation!
 Once again the British Dragonfly Society have a comprehensive guide to help.

 Creative and Educational Dragonfly Resources and Activities

 The ever reliable British Dragonfly Society also has lots of ideas and resources for Primary School teachers.